jamesbryer/Library-Finder-Project/docs/planning.md

 People are bored in Lockdown and have decided they want to start reading more books, therefore they want to know where their nearest library is.
 We will develop a simple app that helps users find their nearest Library.

 ### Business benefits
-Users will be able to find their nearest library very easily.
+1. Users will be able to find their nearest library very easily.
+2. Libraries can be a community hub, lots of different activities occur there, this could help connect people.

 ### Options Considered
-Google maps will also show surrounding libraries, however results can be cluttered with other surrounding points of interest.
+Google maps will also show nearby libraries, however results can be cluttered with other surrounding points of interest.

 ### Expected Risks
 Especially during covid-19 pandemic, opening hours and availability can vary and it is possible the data can become outdated.